lingduoduo/CheatSheet/DE Golden Path/DE Golden Path - Part 2.md

     .sumByKey
 ```

-Here, you use `sumByKey` to sum all the track counts for each artist. `sumByKey` is an operation that relies on an algebraic data structure provided by [Algebird](https://twitter.github.io/algebird/), [Semigroup](https://twitter.github.io/algebird/typeclasses/semigroup.html).
-This and other powerful transforms like `sum`, `aggregate`, `aggregrateByKey` are available in Scio by leveraging [Algebird](https://twitter.github.io/algebird/).
+Here, you use `sumByKey` to sum all the track counts for each artist. `sumByKey` is an operation that relies on an algebraic data structure provided by [Algebird], [Semigroup].
+This and other powerful transforms like `sum`, `aggregate`, `aggregrateByKey` are available in Scio by leveraging [Algebird].

 ```
 val topArtistByTotalCounts: SCollection[(Artist, Long)] =